jsondune/phonebook-yii2/README.md

-tilhom/phonebook-yii2
+jsondune/phonebook-yii2
 ============================

-Implementation of test task telephone directory using Yii 2
+Implementation of test task telephone directory using Yii2

 Statement of work: In this work want to create the program phone book containing the following information: full name, date of birth, notes, phone (mobile, home).